brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 The rest of the paper will go through some examples first, and then work through the details, after the design will have been motivated better.

-Keep in mind that since a template string object is _just an object_, where most of the information are static data members, this ends up being a very embedded-friendly design too.
+Keep in mind that since a template string object is _just an object_, where most of the information are static member functions, this ends up being a very embedded-friendly design too.

 ## Examples